 Griffon follows a practice of actively protecting and enforcing its proprietary rights in the U.S. and throughout the world where Griffon's products are sold.
-All intellectual property information presented in this section is as of September 30, 2016.
+All intellectual property information presented in this section is as of September 30, 2017.

 Trademarks are of significant importance to Griffon's HBP business.
 With 50 years of experience and innovation in the garage door industry, and with Clopay being the only residential garage door brand to hold the Good Housekeeping Seal of Approval, CBP has a significant level of goodwill in its strong family of brands, including: Clopay®, America's Favorite Garage Doors®; Holmes Garage Door Company® and IDEAL Door®.
-Principal global and regional trademarks used by AMES include AMES®, True Temper®, Garant®, UnionTools®, Hound Dog®, WestmixTM, Cyclone®, Southern Patio®, Northcote PotteryTM, KelsoTM, Dynamic DesignTM, Razor-Back® Professional Tools and Jackson® Professional Tools.
-The HBP business has approximately 793 registered trademarks and approximately 109 pending trademark applications around the world.
-PPC uses the Clopay® trademark in addition to its 7 other brand names, and holds 80 registered trademarks and 4 pending trademark applications around the world.
+Principal global and regional trademarks used by AMES include AMES®, True Temper®, Garant®, UnionTools®, Hound Dog®, WestmixTM, Cyclone®, Trojan®, Southern Patio®, Northcote PotteryTM,

+KelsoTM, Dynamic DesignTM, Razor-Back® Professional Tools and Jackson® Professional Tools.
+With over 50 years of experience and innovation in the storage and organization industry, ClosetMaid has numerous brands that are well-recognized and valued by consumers, including ClosetMaid, ShelfTrack, Cubeicals, Selectives and MasterSuite.
+The HBP business has approximately 949 registered trademarks and approximately 86 pending trademark applications around the world.
 Griffon's rights in these trademarks endure for as long as they are used and registered.

-Patents are significant to PPC.
-Technology evolves rapidly in the plastics business, and PPC's customers are constantly striving to offer products with innovative features at a competitive price to the end consumer.
-As a result, PPC constantly seeks to offer new and innovative products to its customers.
-PPC has 19 issued patents and 12 pending patent applications in the U.S., and 120 corresponding foreign patents and patent applications, primarily covering breathable and elastic polymer films and laminates for use in personal hygiene applications, as well as innovative technologies that are extensions of our core capabilities.
 Patents are also important to our HBP business.
-CBP holds 20 issued patents in the U.S., as well as 14 corresponding foreign patents, primarily related to garage door system components.
-AMES protects its designs and product innovation through the use of patents, and currently has 267 issued patents and 40 pending patent applications in the U.S., as well as 233 and 30 corresponding foreign patents and patent applications, respectively.
+CBP holds 18 issued patents in the U.S., as well as 11 corresponding foreign patents, primarily related to garage door system components.
+AMES protects its designs and product innovation through the use of patents, and currently has 272 issued patents and 28 pending patent applications in the U.S., as well as 290 and 28 corresponding foreign patents and patent applications, respectively.
+ClosetMaid has 64 issued patents and 9 pending patent applications in the U.S., as well as 4 and 3 corresponding foreign patents and pending patent applications, respectively.
+ClosetMaid's patents are in various stages of their terms of validity.
 Design patents are generally valid for fourteen years, and utility patents are generally valid for twenty years, from the date of filing.
 Our patents are in various stages of their terms of validity.